<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Although MyCAA does extend financial help in many circumstances, they do not provide funding for some common programs associated with higher learning.

-The fact sheet MyCAA offers details programs not included.
+The fact sheet MyCAA offers detailed programs that are not included.
 A few examples of which are not paid for are: books and supplies, college level entrance exams, personal enrichment classes, transportation, and child care.

 Eligibility Requirements

-Unfortunately, MyCAA is not available to every military spouse, but there are many who do qualify.
+Unfortunately, MyCAA is not available to every military spouse, but many do qualify.
 Active duty spouses whose service members earn pay grades of:

 • E-1 to E-5